jansucan/real-world-haskell-solutions/README.md

 Any changes to the example code required for implementing the solution are put into separate commits.

+### Platform

+The solutions are implemented and tested in a Linux environment.
+This also includes solutions that could have been made multiplatform.

 ### List of the exercises

 Format of an exercise label is '\<chapter\>\_\<group\>\_\<exercise\>'.
 Some